Version 1.2 2018-11-19

 You can choose to use BankID for electronic identification or signature with most suppliers of e-services such as companies, banks, organizations and authorities.
 Your personal data can be used to guarantee that the right person used the e-identification BankID for such a supplier of e-services and the supplier can learn your personal data in the form of name, identification number and the name of your bank.
 This handling is done to complete the agreement about the supply of the Services between the Bank and yourself.

 When you use BankID the name of the supplier of the e-service you are identifying yourself with, or electronically signing with, is also processed.
 The name of the supplier of the e-service saved is the name shown to you in the BankID app.
 No data about why you have identified yourself or signature is saved.
 Depending on where you choose to use your BankID, your name can therefore reveal so-called sensitive data about you, such as for example ethnic origin, political, religious or philosophical activity or membership in a union or data about your health or sexuality.
 It is entirely up to you where you choose to identify yourself or to sign documents.
-This handling is based on your consent.
+This handling is made for the bank in the BankID cooperation that has entered into an agreement to connect to the BankID service with the party you choose to identify against or sign documents at, to be able to determine, claim or defend legal claims relating to the agreement.

 Improve the Services